- What Is Irritable Bowel Syndrome (IBS)?

 The discovery that plant-based foods were the root cause of my gut issues ultimately led me to an animal-based diet consisting mainly of protein and fat from muscle meat and organs, raw honey, seasonal sweet fruits, raw dairy and some of the least-toxic plants (e.g., cucumbers, zucchini and squash).

-Fortunately, we’ve learned by trial and error what foods trigger our symptoms, so we don’t have to be on a strict carnivore diet.
+Fortunately, we’ve learned through trial and error which foods trigger our symptoms, so we don’t have to be on a strict carnivore diet.
 Instead, we can include some seasonal sweet fruits, the least-toxic veggies and raw honey.

 Aside from Lucas, we also enjoy fresh eggs from our hens, and dairy (including raw milk).

-6 Steps You Can Take to Heal Your Gut
+6 Steps You Can Take Cure Your IBS Symptoms

 If you’ve been suffering from IBS or similar digestive issues, including Crohn’s disease, colitis or ulcers, I highly recommend taking the following steps: